ottenwbe/bosh-install/doc/MANUAL.md

-#Manual Installation of Bosh
+# Manual Installation of Bosh #

+This document details manual scripts that ar automated in the actual [tutorial](../README.md).

 ## Install inception VM ##

-1. Configure your AWS (for details see [bosh.io](https://bosh.io/docs/init-aws.html); NOTE: Do not perform the bosh-init steps, this will be done in the remainder of this guide; only prepare your AWS)
+1. Configure your AWS (for details see [bosh.io](https://bosh.io/docs/init-aws.html); NOTE: Do not perform the bosh-init steps, this will be done in the remainder; only prepare your AWS)
     1. [Create a Virtual Private Cloud (VPC) with a Single Public Subnet](https://bosh.io/docs/init-aws.html#create-vpc)
     1. [Create an Elastic IP]()
     1. [Create a Key Pair]() - Output: ```bosh.pem```